moa-mnsr/sunflower/sources.md

 /

-baffle the oppressive forces of reduction, generality, and dogmatism, they deserve to be called sweetness
+baffle the oppressive
+forces of reduction,
+generality, and dogmatism,
+they deserve to be called
+sweetness

 /

-…the intense dance between vulnerability and ruthlessness that begins when we are infants and persists, in its way, for the rest of our lives — our grappling with desires so fierce one fears that they might overwhelm or obliterate others, others that we may desperately not want to lose — indeed, that we cannot afford to lose.
+…the intense dance
+between vulnerability
+and ruthlessness that
+begins when we are

+infants and persists,
+in its way, for the
+rest of our lives —

+our grappling with desires
+so fierce one fears that
+they might overwhelm or
+obliterate others, others

+that we may desperately not
+want to lose — indeed, that
+we cannot afford to lose.

 /

-… given the ruthlessness of our desires, the fraught apprehension of our dependencz, the heavy, chaotic experience of jealousy, and the radical undone-ness that can attend both loss and communion.
+… given the ruthlessness of our desires, the fraught apprehension of our dependency, the heavy, chaotic experience of jealousy, and the radical undone-ness that can attend both loss and communion.

 /